aloarte/HegemonyTaxes/README.md

 <img src="/captures/banner.png" width="800" align="left">

 <br>

-Hegemony Taxes its an app for Android devices developed to help people that is playing the Hegemony board game.
+Hegemony Taxes it's an app for Android devices developed to help people that is playing the Hegemony board game.
 With this app you can rid off calculating the taxes manually, saving some time and helping you in planning for the production phase.